a1928375/LeetCode/README.md

 50. mergeTwoSortedLists: (21) Merge two sorted linked lists and return it as a new sorted list.
 The new list should be made by splicing together the nodes of the first two lists.

 51. partitionList: (86) Given a linked list and a value x, partition it such that all nodes less than x come before nodes greater than or equal to x.
 You should preserve the original relative order of the nodes in each of the two partitions.

+52. sortList: (148) Sort a linked list in O(n log n) time using constant space complexity.

+53. reorderList: (143) Given a singly linked list L: L0→L1→…→Ln-1→Ln, reorder it to: L0→Ln→L1→Ln-1→L2→Ln-2→… You may not modify the values in the list's nodes, only nodes itself may be changed.

+54. linkedListCycle: (141) Given a linked list, determine if it has a cycle in it.
+To represent a cycle in the given linked list, we use an integer pos which represents the position (0-indexed) in the linked list where the tail connects to.
+If pos == -1, then there is no cycle in the linked list.